The-Nebula-Developers/TechTrove-USB-Repair-ToolKit/README.md

 ![Group_32](https://github.com/The-Nebula-Developers/TechTrove-USB-Repair-ToolKit/assets/147311474/8cb6a4c1-be21-4737-8e24-fb8d9cd2f0a9)

-The way this works is by downloading tbe tools via a command, without opening a web browser and displaying ads.
+The way this works is by downloading the tools via a command, without opening a web browser and displaying ads.

 After it's done, it will put the tools on your USB, by copying the tools you selected to it.